 Indeed, menopause is marked by the time when you stop menstruating altogether.
 Before you reach that point, you will have several signs and symptoms, such as irregular periods with scanty or excessive bleeding, hot flushes, night sweats and vaginal dryness or itching.
 Some women experience severe mood swings, edema (or swelling due to fluid retention) and even insomnia.

 Menopause is typically self-diagnosed, but your doctor may prescribe treatments for your symptoms, especially the severe ones.
 Visiting your doctor for periodical checkups when you notice new symptoms is a good practice.
-This will help you to sail through your
+This will help you to sail through your transition phase.
+Make sure you carry a notepad with you to note down important advice that the doctor might give.
+You may also keep a track of your dates and symptoms in the notepad, helping identify patterns for yourself.
+It would be useful for you to ask your OB-GYN a few questions.

 1. Will I Need Hormone Replacement Therapy?